Hardware Features and Behavior Related to Speculative Execution

 To make accurate predictions, indirect branch predictors are trained through program execution.
 Specifically, indirect branch predictors learn the target addresses of indirect branch instructions when they execute and use them for target prediction of subsequent execution of indirect branch instructions.
 While being accurate for most cases, misprediction may happen and the indirect branch predictor may predict the wrong target address, which can result in instructions at an incorrect code location being speculatively executed and later squashed.

-Intel processors implement different forms of indirect branch predictors, such as:
+Intel processors implement different forms of indirect branch predictors, which could include (but are not necessarily limited to):

-- Other branch predictors predict indirect branch target address based on the history of previously executed branch instructions.
+• History-based predictors that predict the indirect branch target address based on the history of previously executed branch instructions.
 This allows the processor to predict different targets for the same indirect branch depending upon the previous code leading up to the indirect branch.
-The Branch History Buffer (BHB) holds the history which is used to select branch targets in these predictors.
+For example, this could be based on a Branch History Buffer (BHB) which holds history used to select branch targets in these predictors.

-- The Return Stack Buffer (RSB) is a microarchitectural structure that predicts the targets of near RET instructions based on previous corresponding CALL instructions.
-Each execution of a near CALL instruction with a non-zero displacement adds an entry to the RSB that contains the address of the instruction sequentially following that CALL instruction.
+On current Intel processors, an important specific example of a predictor is the Return Stack Buffer (RSB) that predicts the targets of near RET instructions based on previous corresponding CALL instructions.
+Each execution of a near CALL instruction with a non-zero displacement adds an entry to the RSB that contains the address sequentially following that CALL instruction.
 The RSB is not used or updated by far CALL, far RET, or IRET instructions.

 Branch Target Injection (BTI), Branch History Injection (BHI), and Intra-mode BTI are all microarchitectural transient execution attack techniques which involve an adversary influencing the target of an indirect branch by training the indirect branch predictors.
 Intel processors support indirect branch speculation control mechanisms which can be used to mitigate such attacks.